hashicorp/katakoda/terraform-organize-configuration-workshop/step1.md

 ```

 You will need to replace the values for the access key ID and secret access key
+values with credentials configured with the correct IAM policy.

+You can review `policy.json`{{open}} for an example of an appropriate policy for
-values with the ones provided to you for this session.
+the actions you will take while following this scenario.

 ## Review Monolithic Configuration